Deliver the Perfect Presentation: How to Print a PowerPoint With NotesFeb 09, 2022

-- You can see the Notes dialog box below the slide window.
+- You can see the Notes dialog box below the sliding window.

 Should I Use Notes Pages for my Speaker Notes?

-The best option is to print notes pages so that you can refer back to your PowerPoint notes as you deliver your presentation.
+The best option is to print note pages so that you can refer back to your PowerPoint notes as you deliver your presentation.

 How can I See my PowerPoint Notes?

 - Select Presenter View from the View menu.

 - This view will show the main slide you are presenting and a small preview of the next slide.